Parth5418/Eth-Dapps/README.md

 # Eth-Dapps

-using Dapps to send  ethereum anyware
+this Dapps is used to send ethereum anyware in the world.user use metamsk to transaction using this dapps

-# Basic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.